opensearch-project/sql-cli/README.md

 - Verify that their current queries execute as expected under the new SQL engine.
 - Avoid potential breaking changes and reduce the need for rollback in production.

+Moreover, developers can use this to test their own SQL plug-in implementation.

 This CLI acts as a safe testing environment, allowing smooth transitions between versions with confidence.

 ### SQL CLI